abdullahmokhtar/E-commerce-full-stack/README.md

-Sure, here's a README file for a full-stack eCommerce website called "Fresh Cart," built with a .NET Core Web API for the backend and React.js for the frontend:

----

 # Fresh Cart

 Welcome to the Fresh Cart repository!
 Fresh Cart is a full-featured eCommerce platform where users can browse, search, and purchase fresh produce and other grocery items.
 The platform includes user authentication, product management, a shopping cart, and order processing functionalities.